metacenterIO/docs/agent.md

 Agents are configured through environment variables, typically specified through a Kubernetes config file.
 Below are the possible config options:

+While the only required configs for deploying the agent are `CLUSTER_NAME` and `REGION_CODE`.
+In order to ensure accuracy, other options should be considered.

 `CLUSTER_NAME` - The name of the Kubernetes cluster the agent is running in.
 Agent will attempt to derive this information itself.
 It will fall back to `CLUSTER_NAME`.
 It can be any string without special characters.